Sirginger99/Original-Xbox-Internal-Dongle-Junction/README.md

 removes the need for any of those.
 Please note that these are designed for one internal dongle per port.
 Stacking multiple dongles onto the same port may require a switch or additional materials.
-The materials document lists evrything used on the PCB, along with it's matching connectors.
+The materials document lists everything used on the PCB, along with it's matching connectors.

-The pin positions are identical on the "Mobo" and "Controller" connectors.
+The pin positions are identical on the "Mobo" and "Controllers" connectors.
 This requires a cross cable be used from the "Mobo" connector to the motherboard.
 The controllers plug dirctly to the junction.